Storia-AI/sage/README.md

 2. **Chunks files**.
 See [Chunker](src/chunker.py).
     - For code files, we implement a special `CodeChunker` that takes the parse tree into account.
 3. **Batch-embeds chunks**.
 See [Embedder](src/embedder.py).
 We currently support:
-    - [Marqo](https://github.com/marqo-ai/marqo) as an embedder, which allows you to specify your favorite Hugging Face embedding model;
+    - [Marqo](https://github.com/marqo-ai/marqo) as an embedder, which allows you to specify your favorite Hugging Face embedding model, and
     - OpenAI's [batch embedding API](https://platform.openai.com/docs/guides/batch/overview), which is much faster and cheaper than the regular synchronous embedding API.
 4. **Stores embeddings in a vector store**.
 See [VectorStore](src/vector_store.py).
     - We currently support [Marqo](https://github.com/marqo-ai/marqo) and [Pinecone](https://pinecone.io), but you can easily plug in your own.